kigero/rules_haxe/README.md

 Based on the simple Go example [here](https://github.com/jayconrod/rules_go_simple).

-On Windows, CYGWIN is required!
-This is due to the use of `run_shell`, which calls a bash environment.
+A shell environment on Windows is required, due to the use of `run_shell`, which calls a bash environment.
 At this point there isn't a better way to set the environment needed for Haxe to run properly.
+Either cygwin or minGW bash (provided by Git for Windows) should work.
+If needed, set an explicit shell with the BAZEL_SH environment variable.

 The haxelib directory is in the same directory as the downloaded Haxe distribution; this allows haxelibs to be reused across builds within the same project.
 This also means that currently sandboxing is not supported - if every process